coralogix/terraform-coralogix-aws/modules/lambda-secretLayer/README.md

-## Coralogx Layer for SSM private_key
+## Coralogx Layer for Secret Manager Data API key

-This Lambda Layer allows to store Coralogix Private Key in SSM.
+This Lambda Layer allows to store Coralogix Data API key in Secret Manager.

 You will need to deploy one layer per AWS Region you want to use.
 For now.